wizelineacademy/academy-go-q12021/README.md

 </details>

 ### Todos
+- [x] First Delivery

-- [] Change config setup to allow csv file names and remove database connections
+- [ ] Change config setup to allow csv file names and remove database connections
-- [] Consider gormcsv to manipulate the csv.
+- [ ] Consider gormcsv to manipulate the csv.
-- [] Add more routes to router and it's logic.
+- [ ] Add more routes to router and it's logic.
-- [] Add remaining comments to procedures from the architecture
+- [ ] Add remaining comments to procedures from the architecture
-- []  Add unit testcases
+- [ ]  Add unit testcases

 ### Method of running